mara-labs/networks/README.md

-# networks
+# Mara chain networks
-Mara chain networks
+Find the `genesis.json` for the Mara chain networks.